-In the first of our series, “Does your child have problems sleeping?” teli’s Pediatric Occupational Therapist Nathan Sharbaugh, provided information the importance of sleep for your child.
-In this edition Nathan has some further suggestions on the importance of bedtime rituals to help both you and your toddler or child prepare for a peaceful night’s sleep!
+In the first of our series, “Does your child have problems sleeping?” teli’s Pediatric Occupational Therapists provided information the importance of sleep for your child.
+In this edition we offer some further suggestions on the importance of bedtime rituals to help both you and your toddler or child prepare for a peaceful night’s sleep!

-Here are some of Nathan’s most popular bedtime rituals he has provided to parents of children experiencing sleep problems:
+Here are some of the most popular bedtime rituals for parents of children experiencing sleep problems: